Renewable energy: Geopolitics

-Countries with already weak governments that rely on fossil fuel revenue may face even higher political instability or popular unrest.
+Countries in Africa with already weak governments that rely on fossil fuel revenue may face even higher political instability or popular unrest.
 Analysts consider Nigeria, Angola, Chad, Gabon, and Sudan, all countries with a history of military coups, to be at risk of instability due to dwindling oil income.

 A study found that transition from fossil fuels to renewable energy systems reduces risks from mining, trade and political dependence because renewable energy systems don't need fuel – they depend on trade only for the acquisition of materials and components during construction.

 In October 2021, European Commissioner for Climate Action Frans Timmermans suggested "the best answer" to the 2021 global energy crisis is "to reduce our reliance on fossil fuels."
 He said those blaming the European Green Deal were doing so "for perhaps ideological reasons or sometimes economic reasons in protecting their vested interests."
 Some critics blamed the European Union Emissions Trading System (EU ETS) and closure of nuclear plants for contributing to the energy crisis.
 European Commission President Ursula von der Leyen said that Europe is "too reliant" on natural gas and too dependent on natural gas imports.
 According to Von der Leyen, "The answer has to do with diversifying our suppliers ... and, crucially, with speeding up the transition to clean energy."

+Energy transition can also improve a country's energy security and energy independence, mitigating impacts from fossil fuel markets or geopolitical pressure from oil producers.
+The proliferation of renewable energy could also weaken petrostates' trading power and their global influence.
+As the world becomes more electrified, renewable technologies will be embedded into the national economies of various markets, especially developing countries, removing the leverage petrostates have on the global energy structure.